 EKM Provider Software

 EKM Provider software is usually provided by your encryption key management vendor.
 This means that the features and functions of the EKM Provider software can vary a great deal from one vendor to another.
 Be sure that you fully understand the architecture and capabilities of the EKM Provider before you deploy SQL Server encryption.

 SQL Server Versions That Support EKM

-Provider support is available in all Enterprise editions of SQL Server including Data Warehouse and Business Intelligence editions.
+Provider support is available in all Enterprise editions of SQL Server including Data Warehouse and Business Intelligence editions, as well as SQL Server 2019 Standard.
 EKM provider support is not available in Standard, Web, or Express editions of SQL Server.

 EKM Provider software performs encryption and key management tasks as an extension to the SQL Server database.
 The EKM Provider architecture opened the door for third party key management vendors to extend encryption to include proper encryption key management.

 Transparent Data Encryption